MiniMinja/TopDown/Assets/Scripts/Weapon/AttackBehaviors/SwordAttackBehavior.md

 transforms the rotation of a sword swing based on the direction and angle.

 `void onTriggerEnter2D(Collider2D collision)`
-when the sword's hitbox collides with an object, the targeted object takes damage baesed on the character's `attackPower` ([CharacterData](/Assets/Scripts/Character/CharacterData.md))
+when the sword's hitbox collides with an object, the targeted object loses health based on the character's `attackPower` ([CharacterData](/Assets/Scripts/Character/CharacterData.md))